ianbarber/gplus-workshop-march2013/README.md

 An alternative if you have no webserver is to paste the contents into a JSBin snippet: http://jsbin.com/

-3. Some browser developer tools

 Chrome or Firefox developer tools are convenient, for debugging and seeing the calls back and forth.

 Steps
 ================================